The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 The Texas Ranger Hall of Fame and Museum is named the Official State Repository for Texas Ranger memorabilia by the state legislature.

-The 175th anniversary of the Texas Ranger Service is commemorated by the Texas Ranger Hall of Fame and Museum.
+The 175th anniversary of the Texas Ranger Service is commemorated by the Texas Ranger Hall of Fame and Museum with a time capsue to be opened in 2098.
 The Texas Ranger Hall of Fame and Museum celebrates its 30th anniversary.

 A nationwide manhunt for accused serial murderer Angel Maturino Resendez is launched by the FBI.
 An investigation by Ranger Sergeants Drew Carter and Brian Taylor of Company A result in Resendez' surrender in El Paso.

 Texas Ranger Sgt.
 Matt Cawthon of Company F, U.S. Postal Inspector R.C.
-"Bob" Adams and Bellmead, Texas Detective Thomas Noble end a widespread child pornography ring and receive Officer of the Year awards from Congress, the Department of Justice and the Fraternal Order of Police, and the National Center for Missing and Exploited Children.
+"Bob" Adams and Bellmead, Texas Detective Thomas Noble end a widespread child pornography ring They receive citations from Congress, the Department of Justice, the Fraternal Order of Police and the National Center for Missing and Exploited Children.

 The third century in which the Texas Rangers will serve begins with the Rangers at an authorized strength of 107 and Senior Captain Bruce Casteel in command.

-Col. Paul Lockhart, pilot of Space Shuttle mission STS-111, takes a Texas Ranger badge into orbit in honor of the upcoming 180th anniversary of the Texas Rangers (in 2003).
+Colonel Paul Lockhart, pilot of Space Shuttle mission STS-111, takes Texas Ranger badges into orbit in honor of the upcoming 180th anniversary of the Texas Rangers (in 2003).

-Chief Earl R. Pearson becomes the first modern African-American Texas Ranger Chief.
+Earl R. Pearson becomes the first African-American Chief of the Texas Rangers.
 He serves as chief from May 2004 to August 2005.

 Chief Antonio "Tony" Leal becomes the first modern Hispanic Texas Ranger Chief.
 He serves as chief from December 2008 to March 2011.

-New expansion of Texas Ranger roles and responsibilities begins what many historians believe is a new modern era for the Texas Rangers.
+New expansion of Texas Ranger roles and responsibilities begins what many Rangers and historians believe is a new era for the Texas Rangers.

-August 6, 2010 - The Texas Department of Public Safety (DPS) celebrates its 75th anniversary with a festival at DPS Headquarters in Austin.
+August 6, 2010 - The Texas Department of Public Safety (DPS) celebrates its 75th anniversary at DPS Headquarters in Austin.

-October - The Special Operations Group (SOG) is created by Director McCraw to address the growing escalation in illegal narcotics trafficking, human smuggling and escalation of violence in the Texas Border region.
+October - The Special Operations Group (SOG) is created by Texas DPS Director McCraw to address the growing escalation in illegal narcotics trafficking, human smuggling and violence in the Texas Border region.

-Texas Ranger Wende Wakeman is promoted to the rank of lieutenant, making her the highest-ranking female in Texas Ranger history.
-The promotion is effective August 1.
+Texas Ranger Wende Wakeman is promoted to the rank of lieutenant (and Captain in 2020), making her the highest-ranking female in Texas Ranger history.
+In 2020, Texas Ranger Lieutenant Melba Saenz also is promoted to Captain.
+They are the first two female Ranger captains in DPS history.

 September - The Texas Ranger Hall of Fame and Museum celebrates its 50th Anniversary.
 Over 4.5 million people have come through the museum since its opening.